AriellaGoldman/FoodFlip/README.md

 Answer#_Username is required.
 Answer#_Time is required.
 Answer#_Votes starts at 0 and increases or decreases and users vote up or down per answer.

-QuestionCategories.html
-This is the Google Visualization Diagram of the categories of questions

-QuestionTags.html
-This is the Google Visualization Diagram for the tags associated with the questions

-raw data
-The raw data is in the "/data" directory.
-Food Flip doesn't utilize raw_data, so it's a really small file.

-screenshots_and_images/
-This directory includes all of the screenshots and images for the project including the header, logo and crowd facing user interface.
-It has screenshots from the data page, groups page, homepage and submissions/questions page.

-src/
-The source folder talks about the details of Wordpress and how we created and structured our website

 QC and Aggregation